nipreps/fmriprep_stats/README.md

 ## MongoDB backup script

-`scripts/backup_mongodb.sh` dumps a MongoDB database to a Dropbox-synced folder.
+`scripts/backup_mongodb.sh` dumps a MongoDB database and creates a compressed `db_backup_YYYY-MM-DD.tar.gz` file in a Dropbox-synced folder.
 The script starts `mongod` if it is not running and stops it again when the backup finishes (if it was started by the script).

 Make it executable before scheduling it with `cron`:

 ```bash
 chmod +x scripts/backup_mongodb.sh
 ```

 Store `DBNAME` (and optional credentials) in environment variables rather than editing the script.
 You may create a file named `~/.mongodb_backup_env` with content like: